Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Further Implementation Details for the Experiments

-\paragraph{German Credit.} The German Credit dataset collects information about several individuals created from a German bank's data from 1994.
-It contains details about the socioeconomic situation of individuals: their employment, housing, savings, etc. Besides, the set of features includes some sensitive information as well, such as gender and age.
+\paragraph{German Credit.} It collects information about several individuals from a German bank's data from 1994.
+It contains details about the socioeconomic situation of individuals, such as their employment, housing, savings, \textit{etc.} Besides, the set of features includes some sensitive information as well, such as gender and age.
 In this classification task, the objective is to predict whether an individual should obtain a good or bad credit score.
 This dataset is considerably smaller than the previous ones, containing only 1,000 instances and 20 features, and it is publicly available in the UCI repository.
-In our experiments, age has been considered as the sensitive attribute, and we have divided the instances into two (sensitive) groups based on whether their age is greater than 30 or less than or equal to 30.
-We pre-processed the dataset as detailed in \cite{pawelczyk1carla}.
+In our experiments, \textit{age} has been considered as the sensitive attribute, and we have divided the instances into two (sensitive) groups based on whether their age is greater than 30 or less than or equal to 30.
+We pre-processed the dataset as detailed in \citet{pawelczyk1carla}.